R-Cardenas/MED-Pipelines/README.md

 <br />

-The quality control pipeline contains a static backbone that is present with all data types (black).
-Dependent on the type of data used extra tools are added onto this backbone (shown in figure 2 below).
-Therefore, if you are planning to process exome dna-seq data for somatic mutations then you would select "exome-somatic_QC" in the config file so it know to include tools to measure hybridisation stats.
+All pipelines start with a QC modules, which contains a backbone that is present across all pipelines (black, figure2).
+Dependent on the type of data used extra tools are added onto this backbone.
+Therefore, if you are planning to process exome dna-seq data for somatic mutations then you would select follow the Exome-germline pipeline tutorial in this repo.

 <br />

 ![figure-2](misc/figure2.png)

 ### Pipelines available

-After alignment and QC, the following pipelines are available to process your samples.
-For more information about the steps involved in these - click on the links below.
+Below are the pipelines we have developed.
+Please click on the links for instructions on how to use and set up.

 DNA-seq: